Presidential Fitness Test: Interim programs and revival under Trump

 Since the termination of the Presidential Fitness Test during Obama's presidency, programs like Michelle Obama's "Let's Move!" increased the number of programming promoting childhood fitness.
 The National Football League's "Play 60" campaign is one prominent example.
 In partnership with the American Heart Association, GoNoodle, and the Cooper Institute, the program developed a playbook for engaging in fitness-related activities at home.
 Since it was launched in 2007, the League has donated more than $352K toward programming, grants, and awareness campaigns.
 Similarly, corporations like Disney and McDonalds have developed programming focused on advertising the importance of fitness for children.
 No longer about the singular child's excellence, the shift in focus toward getting all children to be active has created an opportunity for corporations to fund programming to a broad audience.

 President Donald Trump signed an executive order in 2025 to reinstate the test.
 The Guardian noted a contrast with Trump's earlier philosophy that exercise is "misguided" because it depletes a person's lifetime supply of energy.
+While promoting the test in 2026, Trump estimated that he exercised "about one minute a day, max, if I'm lucky".